 - There one surgery type that preserves the milk ducts, and another that does not.

-- If you’re planning to breastfeed in the future, you should discuss this with your surgeon before getting a flat nipple surgery.
+- If you’re planning to breastfeed in the future, you should discuss this with your surgeon before getting surgery.

 Can you still breastfeed if you have inverted nipples?